vormiaphp/vormiaqueryjs/README.md

 ### **Notifications Not Styling Correctly**

-1. Update to v1.4.4+ (styling issues fixed)
-2. Ensure CSS classes are available
+1. Ensure CSS classes are available
+2. Check if Tailwind JIT compilation is working
+3. CSS fallback classes should provide guaranteed styling
-3. Override with custom CSS if needed
+4. Override with custom CSS if needed

 ---